Learning to Guarantee Type Correctness in Code Generation through Type-Guided Program Synthesis

-To guide the model in learning the type system, a straightforward approach is to augment the program with a type correctness proof; that is, the model first generates the program and then generates its type derivation tree.
-In this way, the type derivation process is made explicit to the model, enabling the model to learn the type systems.
-However, during training, the program and the type correctness proof are separated, requiring extra efforts to align them to understand the typing process; during inference, the challenge of contextual reasoning still exists.
-As our evaluation will later demonstrate, this approach does not yield satisfactory performance.
+To guide the model in learning the type system, a straightforward approach is to employ a reasoning model that augments the program with a type correctness proof; that is, the model first generates the program and then generates its type correctness proof as the type reasoning process, or vice versa.
+In this way, the type reasoning is made explicit to the model, enabling it to learn the type system of the target program.
+However, the separation between program generation and type reasoning introduces fundamental limitations.
+During training, presenting them as separate phases prevents LMs from capturing their fine-grained interactions, requiring extra effort to align them.
+During inference, the model must still perform global type reasoning without localized typing context, leaving the challenge of contextual reasoning unresolved.
+As a result, this approach not only hinders learning efficiency but also causes inconsistencies between type reasoning and generated code.
+As our evaluation will later demonstrate, it does not yield satisfactory performance.

-Building on these insights, we propose a new synthesis system that \emph{reconciles type systems internally with LMs}.
+Building on these insights, we aim to propose a new synthesis system that \emph{reconciles type systems internally with LMs}.
 Our approach leverages the fact that LMs are not confined to generating programs as plain text; they can be incorporated into any search-based system that constructs programs via sequences of decisions, with each decision made in a specific context.
 For any such system, an LM can be trained to predict the optimal decision at each step, enabling program synthesis by interacting with the LM throughout the search process.